 This list is not complete, but rather a list of commonly used fats.

-- Coconut oil: Like milk and milk products, coconut oil is high in saturated fats, including the medium chain fatty acids: caproic, caprylic, capric, lauric; plus longer-chain fatty acids: myristic, palmitic, and stearic acid.
+- Coconut oil: Like milk and milk products, coconut oil is high in saturated fats, including the medium chain fatty acids*: caproic, caprylic, capric, lauric; plus longer-chain fatty acids: myristic, palmitic, and stearic acid.
 Lauric acid has the highest concentration in coconut oil.
+While many people think saturated fats are bad for you, those in coconut oil and raw milk are very healthful.

 - Olives and olive oil: At the top of the list are olives and olive oil.
 However, not all commercial olive oil is what it claims to be.
 See my article Olive Oil: The Real Deal, or Adulterated/Fake for more.
 Also, canned olives (heat-treated) are not as healthful as brined olives.